m0n0x41d/m0n0x41d.github.io/_posts/2023-09-29-Immutability-is-the-key.md

 tags: [Functional Programming]
 style: border
 color: success
-description: Few words about this simple and elegant thing.
+description: Few words about Immutability
 ---

-Immutable States
+## Immutable States

 State is one of the fundamental concepts in programming.
 We might say that state is the possibility of modifying some data at any given moment.
 However, a more accurate definition is: